Body of civil rights icon John Lewis crosses Selma bridge

 After the viewing, his casket was carried out as the song “Amazing Grace” was sung.

-Dr. Bernice King, the daughter of Martin Luther King Jr., spoke at a vigil for Lewis across the street from the Capitol.
-Standing in front of large letters, spelling out the word “VOTE,”she recalled the man her father called “the boy from Troy” and her family called Uncle John.
+Bernice King, the daughter of Martin Luther King Jr., spoke at a vigil for Lewis across the street from the Capitol, just a block away from the church her father led during the civil rights movement.
+Standing in front of large letters, spelling out the word “VOTE,” she recalled the man her father called “the boy from Troy” and her family called Uncle John.

 She called for today’s young activists to take inspiration from Lewis’ non-violent leadership and for Congress to honor Lewis’ life legacy by restoring and expanding the Voting Rights Act of 1965.